Festive Gingerbread Snack Cake Without Frosting

-This Gingerbread Snack Cake is a must bake this holiday season!
+This Festive Gingerbread Snack Cake Without Frosting is a must bake this holiday season!
 It’s one layer of perfectly spiced, moist, and fluffy gingerbread cake with the addition of stenciled holiday cheer on top!
-I serve this with fresh made Organic Whipped Cream for a truly special holiday cake that’s incredibly easy to make!
+I serve this with fresh made Homemade Organic Whipped Cream for a truly special holiday cake that’s incredibly easy to make!

-If you’re looking for more gingerbread recipes, be sure to check out some of my other favorites like Frosted Gingerbread Banana Bread, Maple Caramel Dark Chocolate Gingerbread Cookie Bars, or my classic Frosted Gingerbread Cookies.
+If you’re looking for more gingerbread recipes, be sure to check out some of my other favorites like Frosted Gingerbread Banana Bread, Maple Caramel Dark Chocolate Gingerbread Cookie Bars, or Eggless Pumpkin Gingerbread Cookies.

 Why You’ll Love This Recipe

-Holiday Flavors: This is a maple gingerbread cake, I use maple syrup along with dark brown sugar, molasses, and the classic gingerbread spices.
+- Holiday Flavors: This is a maple gingerbread cake, I use maple syrup along with dark brown sugar, molasses, and the classic gingerbread spices.
 That creates a dark, rich, and perfectly spiced cake that goes great with a hot chocolate, hot toddy, or a cup of coffee or tea.
+Try my Maple Spice Cake With Brown Sugar Frosting for another simple holiday cake.

-Festive and Fun: This easy gingerbread cake is so festive and fun to make.
+- Festive and Fun: This easy gingerbread cake is so festive and fun to make.
 It doesn’t take anymore time than other cakes, it may even take less because there’s no frosting to make!
 The stencils make this cake incredibly festive but insanely easy!
+Check out my Easy Christmas Present Brownies for another easy holiday dessert!

-Whipped Cream: Instead of frosting, I serve this cake with my homemade Organic Whipped Cream.
-Because the stencils are done on top of the cake, I didn’t add any frosting.
-But, this Gingerbread Snack Cake is the perfect pairing for fresh made Organic Whipped Cream!
+- No Frosting: This snack cake without frosting still takes the cake!
+Instead of frosting, I serve this organic gingerbread cake with my homemade organic whipped cream.
+Because the festive stencils are done on top of the cake, I didn’t add any frosting.
+But, this Gingerbread Snack Cake is the perfect pairing for fresh made organic whipped cream.
+Check out How to Make Organic Whipped Cream for my recipe.

 Ingredients